 Even if your company already has an official test environment, I recommend you have your own personal one.
 You need a place to experiment, play, and make mistakes, without impacting others.
 It doesn’t have to be expensive or complex.
-A $10 instance installed on an old laptop is sufficient.
+A $10 Server instance, installed on an old laptop, is sufficient.
+Or, use the free version of Jira Cloud.
 You’ll stretch your skills and learn a lot by installing, using, maintaining, and upgrading it.

 3. Join your local Atlassian User Group

-Atlassian Users Groups are where users meet, learn, network, and share best practices.
+Atlassian Community Events are where users meet, learn, network, and share best practices.
 Members are newbies and veterans who like to “talk shop” about Atlassian software, about Agile development, and about related business topics.
 You can network with your peers, share solutions, meet Expert Partners, get special content from Atlassian, and enjoy a beer.
-Find a user group near you (or start one) at: aug.atlassian.com.
+Find a user group near you (or start one) at: ace.atlassian.com.